CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name:Loai Alshujaa
-- Your City:
+- Your City:Glasgow
-- Your Slack Name:
+- Your Slack Name:Loai

 # Homework Details

-- Module:
+- Module:Sprit 1
-- Week:
+- Week:1